jamsxia/connect-four-game/README.md

 a python based connect four game

 RULE:
-the first one who connect four into a line(horizontal, vertical, diagonal)win!
+the first one who connect four into a line(horizontal, vertical, diagonal)wins!